Enjoy Risshakuji Temple (Yamadera), one of Yamagata's most popular tourist spots, to the fullest!

 Inside Kazoin Temple is a three-story pagoda that has been designated as an Important Cultural Property of Japan, and it is enshrined in the shrine between the rocks on the right side

-It is the smallest three-story pagoda in the world, and was made using the same process as the other pagodas.
+This is the world's smallest three-story pagoda, built using the same process as other pagodas.

 Delicious gourmet food you can enjoy in Yamadera!